RALIANCE is a national partnership dedicated to ending sexual violence in one generation.

 David S. Lee, MPH, is the Director of Prevention for RALIANCE.
-He is the Deputy Director at ValorUS, formerly California Coalition Against Sexual Assault (CALCASA) where he manages ValorUS’ project PreventConnect, the nation’s leading online community to advance primary prevention of violence against women.
+He is the Deputy Director at ValorUS, formerly California Coalition Against Sexual Assault (CALCASA) where he manages ValorUS’ program PreventConnect, the nation’s leading online community to advance primary prevention of violence against women.
 He oversees RALIANCE’s Sport + Prevention Center, an online resource to support sport being part of the solution to end sexual violence.
 Mr. Lee has been involved in the movement to end sexual assault and domestic violence since 1982 working with a variety of local sexual assault and domestic violence prevention agencies before joining ValorUS in 2005.

 Terri Poore, MSW